 While Ethiopia has made incredible strides in promoting education and strengthening its economy, women and girls still lag behind in enjoying these developments.
 This is particularly true for women and girls from the poorest households and the most marginalized groups in society.
 With high rates of early marriage, gender-based violence, HIV/AIDS, and maternal mortality, adolescent girls face unique risks to their health and livelihoods.
 Overcoming this challenge requires an integrated approach to women's empowerment that begins with a focus on girls and especially adolescent girls.

 We recognize that empowering women requires an integrated approach that builds the health, social, and economic assets of women and girls.
 Under this pillar, we strive to expand educational opportunities for poor women and girls, increase the earning capacity of marginalized women, and provide safe spaces for vulnerable girls to thrive.

 Association for Women's Sanctuary (AWSAD): sheltering women and girls who have experienced physical and psychological harm

-In 2017, Ethiopiaid begun supporting the AWSAD, a women-led organization and the first of its kind to provide assistance to victims of sexual violence.
-In four women-only shelters located in Addis Abeba and in Oromia, young women are provided with a safe shelter, live in solidarity with others who have experienced similar trauma, access counselling, educational support, legal aid, self-defense classes and other services to gain the confidence and skills necessary to rebuild their lives.
+In 2017, Ethiopiaid began supporting the AWSAD, a women-led organization and the first of its kind to provide assistance to victims of sexual violence.
+In five women-only shelters located in Addis Abeba and in Oromia, young women are provided with a safe shelter, live in solidarity with others who have experienced similar trauma, access to counseling, educational support, legal aid, self-defense classes, and other services to gain the confidence and skills necessary to rebuild their lives.
 The shelters are staffed 24 hours a day, seven days a week.